Intro

 Conclusion

-You now know how to get use the sp filter to sort, filter, and paginate through YouTube results with SerpApi's YouTube API.
+You now know how to use the sp filter to sort, filter, and paginate through YouTube results with SerpApi's YouTube API.

 I hope you found the tutorial informative and easy to follow.
 If you have any questions, feel free to contact me at ryan@serpapi.com.